 The Board considers its composition and size on an ongoing basis.
 Directors are recruited from time to time with a view to achieving and maintaining a majority of independent directors while at the same time maintaining complementary skill, knowledge and experience in the mining industry.
-The Board of Directors is currently comprised of nine Directors.
-The Board of Directors considers that six of the nine current Directors are independent in accordance with the definition of "independence" set out in National Instrument 52-110, Audit Committees ("NI 52-110"), as it applies to the Board of Directors, and in accordance with the applicable rules of the NYSE MKT.
+The Board of Directors is currently comprised of seven directors.
+The Board of Directors considers that four of the seven current directors are independent in accordance with the definition of "independence" set out in National Instrument 52-110, Audit Committees ("NI 52-110"), as it applies to the Board of Directors, and in accordance with the applicable rules of the NYSE MKT.

-The six current Directors that are considered to be independent are Robert Cross, Robert Gayton, Barry Rayment, Jerry Korpan, Bongani Mtshisi, and Kevin Bullock.
-Clive Johnson is not considered to be independent as he has a material relationship with the Company, namely his role as the President and Chief Executive Officer of the Company; Mark Connelly is not considered independent as he was the President and CEO of Papillon Resources Limited, acquired by the Company on October 3, 2014; and George Johnson is not considered to be independent as he was an executive officer of the Company within the last three years.
-Accordingly, the Board considers that a majority of the Directors are independent.
+The four current directors that are considered to be independent are Robert Cross, Robert Gayton, Jerry Korpan and Bongani Mtshisi.
+Clive Johnson is not considered to be independent as he has a material relationship with the Company, namely his role as the President and Chief Executive Officer of the Company; Kevin Bullock is not considered independent as a result of having received fees for consulting services provided in 2014; and George Johnson is not considered to be independent as he was an executive officer of the Company within the last three years.
+Accordingly, the Board considers that a majority of the directors are independent.